buildsbynandini/parallax-web-request/README.md

-# 🌐 The Life of a Request – Parallax Scrolling Web Page
+# 🌐 Parallax Request Journey

 A visually engaging web project that illustrates how a browser processes a user's URL request, from typing the address to rendering the webpage.
 This project uses **parallax scrolling** effects to enhance the storytelling experience and make learning technical concepts more interactive.